 Target Audience: Software Architects, Product Designers, Software Engineers, Product Managers, Security Engineers, Privacy Engineers and other Technologists, Database designers and architects

 Target Audience: Privacy Engineers and other Privacy Professionals, Software Developers, Managers, Architects and Engineers.

 D100 and D101 courses suitable for all audiences.

-A brief intro into why privacy is important and what it is.
+A brief introduction into why privacy design is important for organizations.

 D121 - Threat Modeling

 Threat modeling covers the basics of identifying at-risk individuals, high risk sub-groups and threat actors.

 This course covers the basic factors in the FAIR for Privacy risk analysis model.
 Light introduction to quantification.

 While design strategies help mitigate specific risks, the design process is a holistic approach to overall design

 This course dives deeper into the notion of proxies (of at-risk individuals) and agents (acting on behalf of threat actors